 FREQUENTLY ASKED QUESTIONS

-It’s both!
-The CCLC strives to provide opportunities for the whole person; mind, body and spirit.
+The CCLC is not just a recreation complex; rather it will provide opportunities for the whole person – mind, body and spirit.
 Some of its key facilities include:

 - Full size basketball court with spectators or 3 practice courts

 - Full size volleyball court with spectators or 3 practice courts